 A big part of how to become a graphic designer is understanding, that you’ll have two big options work-wise: either you work in a company, or as a freelancer.
 This is one of the main perks of the specialty – you can choose whether you want to be a part of a team or work solo.
 Because of this, you might notice that some of the requirements differ when we start talking about the essential graphic design skills – but more on that later.

 Whether you work solo or in a company, one thing’s for sure – people who want to learn graphic design should also pay a lot of attention to their communication skills.
 No matter what type of a graphic designer you might choose to be, you will always have to be able to negotiate your ideas with a client, find a compromise and, naturally, fulfill your end of the bargain.

-So, with that, we now have some basic information about the course laid out for us.
-Let’s move on and answer the main question – how to become a graphic designer? – by talking about the main requirements to get the job.
+So, with that, you now have some basic information about the course laid out.
+But what about the main requirements to get the job?

 How to Become a Graphic Designer?

 You can probably understand this yourself, but there are a lot of different requirements that one has to meet if he or she is thinking of becoming a graphic designer.
 We won’t go through all of them (that would take forever) - instead, let’s talk about the graphic design aspects that are going to be of the utmost importance when you’re trying to get a job.